venkatsatish/CustomizedSearchEngine/README.md

   Multifield,
   Or grouping,
   Variations,
-  Spell Checker.
+  Spell Checker,
+  Flask(backend),
+  Stop Words filter.

 To be added:
-  Flask,
   Autocomplete(at front end as of now),
   Header Tags,
-  lowercase(as of now not required), stop words,
+  lowercase(as of now not required),
   Ranking using TFIDF and BM25,
   precision@10.